Crump to represent Randy Cox, Black man hurt in police van

 “I am here because when I looked at that video, it shocked my conscience,” Crump said.
 “And I believe when you all see that video, it’s going to shock your conscience.
 The only question is, why, when the police look at Randy Cox saying, ‘I can’t move,’ why doesn’t it shock their conscience?”

-Five members of the New Haven police department have been put on leave while the episode is investigated.
+Five members of the New Haven police department who were involved in the transport have been put on leave while the episode is investigated.

+New Haven Mayor Justin Elicker and acting Police Chief Regina Rush-Kittle said they are committed to being transparent with the facts.
+They have released all videos to the public and have given all evidence to state police, who have been called in to conduct an independent investigation, they said.

+“I’ve watched the videos many times,” Elicker said.
+“I, in my own view, did not see malice on the part of the officers.
+I saw some bad decisions, an extreme lack of compassion.
+I think what we focus on, what we can control here in New Haven, that is ensuring that we have accountability in our city.”

 Cox was handcuffed when he was in the back of the New Haven police van, which was not equipped with seat belts.
 He flew headfirst into a wall when Officer Oscar Diaz braked hard; he said it was to avoid a collision, police said.